USS Wisconsin (BB-64): Museum ship (1992–present)

-These conditions closely mirrored the original three conditions that the Nation Defense Authorization Act of 1996 laid out for the maintenance of Wisconsin while she was in the mothball fleet.
+These conditions closely mirrored the original three conditions that the National Defense Authorization Act of 1996 laid out for the maintenance of Wisconsin while she was in the mothball fleet.

 On 14 December 2009, the US Navy officially transferred Wisconsin to the city of Norfolk, ending the requirement for the ship to be preserved for possible recall to active duty.
 The US Navy had paid the city of Norfolk $2.8 million between 2000 and 2009 to maintain the ship.
 A formal ceremony transferring the ship to the city of Norfolk took place on 16 April 2010.
 Wisconsin was listed on the National Register of Historic Places on 28 March 2012.